-- Immune diseases can cause harm, or damage, to the lacrimal gland.
-In this situation the immune system attacks the cells that produce the tears which then lead to less production.
+- Immune diseases can cause harm or damage to the lacrimal gland.
+In this situation, the immune system attacks the cells that produce the tears, leading to less production.
 This is believed to be an inherited condition.

-- Diseases that are systemic, which means to affect the entire body rather than one specific organ, such as the canine distemper virus.
+- Diseases that are systemic, which means they affect the entire body rather than one specific organ, such as the canine distemper virus.

-- Certain medication like Suphomides, i.e. sulfa drugs, which are used as an antibacterial or anticonvulsant.
+- Specific medications like Suphomides, i.e., sulfa drugs, are used as antibacterial or anticonvulsants.

-“Cherry eye” (when the gland prolapses and then hangs out from the eye) resulting from a misguided surgical removal of prolapsed gland are also susceptible.
+Dogs with “Cherry eye” (when the gland prolapses and then hangs out from the eye) resulting from a misguided surgical removal of a prolapsed gland are also susceptible.

-Now it is not completely understood why some dogs end up developing KCA while other dogs don’t, but there does seem to be some type of hereditary link because it is known that certain dog breeds will have a higher risk for developing this condition.
+It is not entirely understood why some dogs develop KCA while others don’t.
+Still, there does seem to be some hereditary link because it is known that certain dog breeds will have a higher risk of developing this condition.
 Affected dog breeds may include:

 - Boston Terrier,